microsoft/ms-identity-conditional-access-for-compliance/README.md

 # Conditional Access - Location based Data Protection in a Web app
 The purpose of this section is to highlight a sample demonstration of the scenario.
 There may be other configurations/deployment scenarios.
 The configuration below is simply one illustration.

-This repository has been created to document the sample demonstration deployment instructions for the scenario described in article [Conditional Access – Location Based Data Protection AuthN and AuthZ for Compliance](https://learn.microsoft.com/en-us/azure/architecture/)
+This repository has been created to document the sample demonstration deployment instructions for the scenario described in article [Location-based access control for FSI applications - Azure Architecture Center | Microsoft Learn](https://learn.microsoft.com/azure/architecture/example-scenario/financial/location-based-access)

 # Summary of the sample scenario: